bslew/antabTr/readme.md

 approach to generating antab files automatically.
 It also unifies tabs/spaces convention, introduces experimental processing pipeline and provides support for configuration files.

-This version of the program is developed at Toruń VLBI station.
+This version of the program is extended at Toruń VLBI station, but the core functionality related to processing logs and generating antabs is largely unchanged.

 The name of the program "antabTr" is a variation of the original name and indicates that the program collects and stores users input as training data useful